Dining for Women and UNICEF Join Forces for Good

 More than two million people have been displaced by violence in South Sudan, 87 percent of whom are women and children.
 Gender-based violence (GBV) is an urgent issue, with high levels of sexual violence prevalent throughout the country.

-Dining for Women has pledged $100,000 for critical prevention and response services for women and children in South Sudan who are high risk of gender-based violence.
+In 2019, Dining for Women provided $100,000 for critical prevention and response services for women and children in South Sudan who are high risk of gender-based violence.
 This includes:

 - GBV mitigation — e.g. ensuring sufficient lighting and security patrols at displacement camps and protective patrols to help women who go outside the camps to search for firewood.